Preventative Healthcare

 It is important to regularly worm your pet for the health of your animal and also for your own health as some worms can be transmitted from animals to people.

 Adult cats that go outside and hunt should be wormed every month.
 Kittens should also be wormed every month.
-We also recommend house cats are wormed at least 4 times a year or monthly if you have multi cats
+We also recommend house cats are wormed at least 4 times a year or monthly if you have multiple cats.

 There are many different worming preparations available ranging from chewy palatable tablets and spot on type preparations all treating different worms for different intervals.
 Our vets and nurses are here to advise which is the most appropriate for your pet.
 We recommend our Pet Health Plan to give you the best treatment plans for worm prevention.